beckyfernez/Shopping-Cart/README.md

 Here is a demonstration of the application:

 ```
-Please input a product identifier, or 'DONE' is there are no more items: 1
+Please input a product identifier, or 'DONE' if there are no more items: 1
-Please input a product identifier, or 'DONE' is there are no more items: 2
+Please input a product identifier, or 'DONE' if there are no more items: 2
-Please input a product identifier, or 'DONE' is there are no more items: 3
+Please input a product identifier, or 'DONE' if there are no more items: 3
-Please input a product identifier, or 'DONE' is there are no more items: DONE
+Please input a product identifier, or 'DONE' if there are no more items: DONE
 -------------------------------

 processing receipt...